 As the lions continued to pick people off one by one, the workers became understandably terrified and many of them began to flee after attempts at building fences and even large fires failed to keep the animals from attacking.
 Meanwhile, the British became upset that the project was being slowed and Patterson decided he must take matters into his own hands.

-On December 9, 1898, the lions attempted to snatch a worker near the riverbank.
-When that failed, they ended up killing a donkey instead and were feasting on it on location.
-Patterson responded to the scene with a borrowed rifle he was unfamiliar with.
-Patterson's gun failed and he only managed to wound the animal.
+On Dec.
+9, 1898, the lions attempted to snatch a worker near the riverbank, but failed, ultimately killing a donkey instead and feasted on it.
+Patterson responded to the scene with a borrowed rifle he was unfamiliar with, which failed, leading to him only wounding the animal.
 However, the lions had only partially consumed the donkey.
 Figuring the lions might want to return for their kill, Patterson constructed a machan platform and had what was left of the donkey lashed to a nearby tree.
 The lions returned that evening, but instead of coming into the bait, they circled Patterson's position for nearly two hours, growling in the darkness.

 In the movie, Kilmer's character is knocked from the platform by a wayward owl before he kills the lion.
 While Patterson did say an owl flew into his head during this hunt, it did not knock him to the ground.

-"I heard the bullet strike him, but unfortunately it had no knock-down effect, for with a fierce growl he turned and made off with great long bounds.
-Before he disappeared from sight, however, I managed to have three more shots at him from the magazine rifle, and another growl told me that the last of these had also taken effect," Patterson wrote.
+"I heard the bullet strike him, but unfortunately it had no knock-down effect, for with a fierce growl he turned and made off with great long bounds," Patterson wrote in the book.
+"Before he disappeared from sight, however, I managed to have three more shots at him from the magazine rifle, and another growl told me that the last of these had also taken effect."

 Patterson set out with trackers the next morning and trailed the lion when it suddenly charged out of the bush.
-Patterson fired a few more times, knocking the animal down, but it was still undeterred.
+Patterson fired a few more times and knocked the animal down, but it was still undeterred.
 In his book, Patterson says he was only able to escape to the safety of a tree because one of the shots had broken the lion's foot.
 He was then able to get one last shot off that finally ended the animal's reign of terror.
 In all, they found the lion had been hit six times including the shot Patterson took 10 days prior before the animal finally died from his wounds.

 After analyzing the teeth and chemical levels within, they now believe the real body count for these two animals may have been closer to 35.
 They have also determined that the animals were likely not feeding on humans exclusively.